 IDC Names Securiti a Worldwide Leader in Data PrivacyView

-As they say, “data is the new oil” - driving business value in many organizations, providing valuable insights and enabling innovation.
+As they say, “data is the new currency in the age of AI” - driving business value in many organizations, providing valuable insights and enabling innovation.
 Consequently, the sheer volume of data being amassed in various data systems, such as cloud data lakes and warehouses, is growing at a staggering rate.
 However, scattered throughout this data landscape is sensitive and personal information that must be carefully managed.

 Most data security teams in organizations wrestle with the problem of making sure that this sensitive data is secure and protected, while being asked by other executives to use that same data to drive innovation and business insight.
 It would be much simpler to keep the data safe by locking it down, but that inhibits business opportunities and revenue through strategic use of that data.
 Yet if the data is too accessible, it leaves organizations open to sensitive data exposure, ransomware attacks, and regulatory censure.
 Putting the right controls in place to protect your data enables organizations to drive maximum value while limiting risk.